tobynboudreaux/RuntimeTerror/README.md

 Run the following commands to get started

-npm install --save redux react-redux react-router-dom @types/redux @types/react-redux @types/react-router-dom
+`npm install --save redux react-redux react-router-dom @types/redux @types/react-redux @types/react-router-dom`

+Alternatively, use yarn:

+`yarn install`

+Then:

-npm run test
+`npm run test`

 Verify the test are passing and you are good to go!